Andrija Grbović

-Andrija Grbović (Андрија Грбовић; born 16 September 2003) is a Montenegrin professional basketball player for KK Budućnost Podgorica of the ABA League and the Prva A Liga.
-Standing at and weighing 207 lbs, he plays both small forward and power forward positions.
+Andrija Grbović (Андрија Грбовић; born 16 September 2003) is a Montenegrin college basketball player for the Oklahoma State Cowboys of the Big 12 Conference.
+He previously played for the Arizona State Sun Devils.

 Early life and career

 Grbović was a member of Vizura prior he joined OrangeAcademy based in Ulm, Germany and affiliated to Ratiopharm Ulm in 2018.
 Afterwards, he joined the Mega Basket youth system in 2021.
 At the 2021–22 Junior ABA League, he averaged 22 points, 9.2 rebounds, and 1.8 assists per game.
 His team won the Junior ABA League that season, while he was named the Junior ABA League MVP and received the Junior ABA League Ideal Starting Five selection.

 Professional career

 Grbović joined the OrangeAcademy roster for the 2020–21 season of the German third-tier ProB league.
 In summer of 2021, he signed with Mega Basket and was immediately loaned to OKK Beograd for the 2021–22 KLS season.
 Grbović made his debut for Mega Basket at the 2022 Serbian SuperLeague playoffs.